OisinV/discordbotreminder/README.md

 Instructions:
 Open terminal and type: "python bot.py" in directory reminder bot, which is top-level.
-This software uses the license Attribution-NonCommercial 4.0 International
+This software uses the license Attribution-NonCommercial 4.0 International Also, no the token in commits doesn't work, it is now reset.